 See how simple they are to make?

 - I recommend tulip style muffin cups to line a standard muffin pan for this recipe.
-Taller cups provide structure and enable the muffins to rise just a bit higher and produce more evenly baked muffins.
+Taller cups provide structure and enable the muffins to rise higher and produce more evenly baked muffins.
 I purchase or use this DIY tulip cup tutorial to make muffin cups.

 - The combination of Bob’s Red Mill Gluten Free Oats made into oat flour, Almond Flour, Tapioca Flour and Whole Ground Flaxseed Meal make these muffins tender, fluffy, moist, texture rich and absolutely delicious.
 These are truly a healthy grab-n-go breakfast or snack muffin.